fuseio/fuse-wallet/README.md

 ## As a developer
 - Set a Flutter environment on your machine, you can start from [here](https://flutter.dev/docs/get-started/install)
 - Connect a phone or run a simulator
-- Then clone the project and start futter
+- Then clone the project and run futter
 ```
  git clone https://github.com/fuseio/fuse-wallet2.0.git
  cd fuse-wallet2.0